Ainimal/trans_attention_vis/README.md

 # Trans_attention_vis
-This is a simple visualization toolbox (script) for transformer attention visualization ✌
+This is a super simple visualization toolbox (script) for transformer attention visualization ✌

 <table>